 Our Recommendation: UPS

 Guns and ammo enthusiasts tend to choose UPS for shipping ammunition.
-FedEx also allows you to ship ammo and has similar policies, but UPS has more experience with firearms and ammo.
-In fact, they handle all the shipments for guns ordered off the National Rifle Association’s website.
+FedEx also allows you to ship ammo and has similar policies, but sometimes they have been known to deny shippers who want to send out ammo.
+UPS simply has more experience with firearms and ammo, and the ease of their shipping process proves it.

 In order to ship ammo with UPS, the ammunition must not exceed 12.7 mm (50 caliber or 0.5 inch) for rifle or pistol cartridges.
 Ammo cannot be more than 8 gauge for shotgun shells.
 UPS also allows for the shipment of blank ammunition or ammo with inert projectiles.